wdporter/i-am-that-ebook/src/97-the-mind-and-the-world-are-not-separate/readme.md

 my mind.
 Does it make me belong to your *Sampradaya*?</p>

 <p><b>M:</b> Your belonging is a matter of your own feeling and conviction.
 After all, it is all verbal and
 formal.
-In reality, there is neither *guru* nor disciple, neither theory nor practice, neither ignorance nor realisation.
+In reality, there is neither <i>guru</i> nor disciple, neither theory nor practice, neither ignorance nor realisation.
 It all depends on what you take yourself to be.
 Know yourself correctly.
 There is no substitute for self-knowledge.</p>